2018–19 European winter: January

 Further heavy snow on the 10th and 11th lead to a snow depth of 110 cm in Bavaria, Germany, with a further 17 dead.
-Heavy snow was also reported in Macedonia.
+Heavy snow was also reported in Macedonia and in Albania.
 The winter storms had over 200 flights cancelled, and some areas of Austria declaring a catastrophe.

 After the snowstorms in central Europe had subsided, snowfall then hit the UK, France and the Netherlands on the 22nd, with depths reaching 10 cm to 15 cm in places.
 At the end of the month, a cold spell set in, in the UK and Ireland, as well as bringing low temperatures, it also brought disruptive snowfall.
 On the 30th, heavy snow struck North West England overnight (29th–30th), and heavy snow continued to fall until around 11am.
 The heavy snow forced 214 schools to close as well as both Liverpool and Manchester airports, which closed for 2 hours.
 Depths of 20 cm to 30 cm were reported after the snowfall.
 In many places in the UK, temperatures plummeted below -10 C over the course of the cold snap with temperatures in all areas well below freezing by day.